Automattic/wordpress-activitypub/readme.txt

 In that case you don't need the redirect, because the index.php will take care of that.

+= Where can I manage my followers? =

+If you have activated the blog user, you will find the list of his followers in the settings under `/wp-admin/options-general.php?page=activitypub&tab=followers`.

+The followers of a user can be found in the menu under "Users" -> "Followers" or under `wp-admin/users.php?page=activitypub-followers-list`.

+For reasons of data protection, it is not possible to see the followers of other users.

 == Changelog ==

 Project maintained on GitHub at [automattic/wordpress-activitypub](https://github.com/automattic/wordpress-activitypub).